-- Electrical: Consult a licensed electrician to determine if your electric panel has room for additional breakers and can handle the increased load of an attic bedroom.
+- Electrical: Consult a licensed electrician to determine if your electric panel has room for additional breakers and can handle the increased load of an attic room.
 If your system can handle the additional demands, running wires to the attic is relatively simple.

-An attic bedroom requires a standard staircase to meet code; a ladder is insufficient.
+If your converted room will be a bedroom, it will require a standard staircase to meet code; a ladder is insufficient.
 Adding a staircase will take up space in a room below the attic, so consider converting a closet.
 You may be able to regain that storage space by using space under the new staircase.